telekom-mms/cmcc-operator/README.md

 * manages the creation and updating of all the Kubernetes resources required to run CoreMedia Content Cloud.
 Care has been taken to have sensible defaults for all parameters wherever possible.
+* manages the "version upgrade" of a CMCC deployment ensuring a [Zero-Downtime Deployment](docs/zero-downtime-deployments.md)
 * can create a fresh installation from scratch, creating MariaDB and MongoDB database servers, and initialize the necessary database schemas and secrets, suitable for a development environment.
 For production, persistence should be provided, for example by using cloud services, or using other operators to provision databases.
 * can deploy against existing databases, using pre-existing secrets provided.
 * can use a custom resource definition or a config map to supply the values.
 This makes it possible to use the operator even on clusters where you cannot install cluster-wide resources.
 * deploys the CoreMedia Content Cloud components step by step.
 This ensures that components that require other components are only started when the dependencies have been initialized successfully.
 * imports test users and contents initially.
 * run additional jobs, for example to re-import content into a running installation.
 * configures the live CAE deployment with the desired number of replicas.